geekskai/blog/README.md

 # Tailwind Nextjs Blog

+> If you think it's good, please give a star, this will be the motivation for me to continue to work hard, thank you very much.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/git/external?repository-url=https://github.com/geekskai/blog)

 This is a [Next.js](https://nextjs.org/), [Tailwind CSS](https://tailwindcss.com/) blogging template.
 Version 2 is based on Next App directory with [React Server Component](https://nextjs.org/docs/getting-started/react-essentials#server-components) and uses [Contentlayer](https://www.contentlayer.dev/) to manage markdown content.